apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

   results, i.e. a generalized function call
 * **ListActions**: return a list of available action types

-We take advantage of gRPC's elegant "bidirectional" streaming support to allow clients and servers to send data and metadata to each other simultaneously while requests are being served.
+We take advantage of gRPC's elegant "bidirectional" streaming support (built on top of [HTTP/2 streaming][9]) to allow clients and servers to send data and metadata to each other simultaneously while requests are being served.

 A simple Flight setup might consist of a single server to which clients connect and make `DoGet` requests.